-CIE Angola Block 21 Ltd, another non-Debtor subsidiary, also filed a separate RFA with the ICC against Sonangol Pesquisa e Produção, S.A ("Sonangol P&P") seeking recovery of over \$162 million in unpaid cash calls, plus applicable interest and costs, representing the joint interest receivable owed to Cobalt for operations on Block 21 offshore Angola.
+CIE Angola Block 21 Ltd, another non-Debtor subsidiary, also filed a separate RFA with the ICC against Sonangol Pesquisa e Produção, S.A ("Sonangol P&P") seeking recovery of over \$1602 million in unpaid cash calls, plus applicable interest and costs, representing the joint interest receivable owed to Cobalt for operations on Block 21 offshore Angola.
 The arbitral tribunal has been constituted, and the parties have agreed upon the Terms of Reference.
-The final hearing was initially scheduled for December 2018, but the parties have now agreed to a two-month stay in light of the settlement.
+The final hearing was initially scheduled for December 2018, but the parties have now agreed to extend the procedural timetable by four months in accordance with the settlement agreement, a two-month stay in light of the settlement.
 This stay will likely affect the hearing date should the arbitration not be terminated in any case as a result of the settlement.
 If Sonangol makes the \$150 million payment by February 23, 2018, the parties have agreed to terminate such arbitration.